-Some folks would hesitate in getting dental veneers simply because they are not familiar with what they are, what they’re for and when they should be used.
+Some folks would hesitate in getting dental veneers simply because they are not familiar with what they are, what they’re for, and when they should be used.
 Similar to other cosmetic procedures, these laminates also possess a couple of advantages and disadvantages.
 Fortunately, in this article, we’ll talk about everything you need to know about them.
-This includes how much you will be spending if in case, you’ve decided on them.
+This includes how much you will be spending if you’ve decided on them.

-the front surface of the teeth.
-They are wafer thin and can either be made from porcelain or resin composites.
+They are small shells or laminates that are placed on the affected area – usually on the front surface of the teeth.
+They are wafer-thin and can either be made from porcelain or resin composites.
 Other names for them are ‘Ceramic Sheaths’ and ‘Porcelain Sheaths’.

 These shells have a thickness of about half a millimeter.
 To apply them, the dentist would need to remove a layer of enamel (from the affected tooth) that is as thick as the sheaths to be used.